bestvoiper/mod_audio_stream-1.0/README.md

 A FreeSWITCH module that streams L16 audio from a channel to a websocket endpoint.
 If websocket sends back responses (eg. JSON) it can be effectively used with ASR engines such as IBM Watson etc., or any other purpose you find applicable.

-### Update (22/2/2025)

-#### :rocket: **Introducing Bi-Directional Streaming with automatic playback**

-A new version `mod-audio-stream v1.0.3` has been published, featuring **raw binary stream** from the websocket.
-It can be downloaded from the **Releases** section (pre-release) and comes as a pre-built Debian 12 package.

-- Playback feature allows continuous forward streaming while the playback runs independently.
-- It is a **full-duplex streamer** between the caller and the websocket.
-- It supports **base64 encoded audio** as well as the **raw binary stream** from the websocket.
-- Playback can be **tracked, paused, or resumed** dynamically.

-:small_blue_diamond: This release is a commercial product that is available for **free use**, including commercial use, with a limitation of **10 concurrent streaming channels**.
-For users requiring more than 10 channels, or access to the source code, please [contact us](mailto:amsoftswitch@gmail.com) for further information and licensing options.

-### About
+#### About

-- The purpose of `mod_audio_stream` was to provide a simple, low-dependency yet effective module for streaming audio and receiving responses from a websocket server.
+- The purpose of `mod_audio_stream` was to make a simple, less dependent but yet effective module to stream audio and receive responses from websocket server.
+It uses [ixwebsocket](https://machinezone.github.io/IXWebSocket/), c++ library for websocket protocol which is compiled as a static library.
-- Introduced [libwsc](https://github.com/amigniter/libwsc), our in-house, **RFC-6455 compliant** websocket client developed specifically for `mod_audio_stream`.
-  - Replaces [ixwebsocket](https://machinezone.github.io/IXWebSocket/), which served us well for the past few years. `libwsc` is libevent-based, extremely lightweight, and optimized for low-latency audio streaming.
-- This module was inspired by mod_audio_fork.
+- This module was inspired by [mod_audio_fork](https://github.com/drachtio/drachtio-freeswitch-modules/tree/main/modules/mod_audio_fork).

 ## Installation

 ### Dependencies
-It requires `libfreeswitch-dev`, `libssl-dev`, `zlib1g-dev`, `libevent-dev` and `libspeexdsp-dev` on Debian/Ubuntu which are regular packages for Freeswitch installation.
+It requires `libfreeswitch-dev`, `libssl-dev`, `zlib1g-dev` and `libspeexdsp-dev` on Debian/Ubuntu which are regular packages for Freeswitch installation.
 ### Building
 After cloning please execute: **git submodule init** and **git submodule update** to initialize the submodule.
 #### Custom path